 Switching styles is about music that’s original but unoriginal in a way.
 It’s music that has its basis in something else.
-In a way, the artists that we showcase that use songs as building blocks for creating their own work.
+In a way, the artists that we showcase use songs as building blocks for creating their work.

 This is not an uncommon theme.